CringeTherapy/Disabler/README.md

 #Also, it might ask you to update the launcher, DONT DO IT.
 IT WILL CRASH YOUR COMPUTER AND REQUIRE ADMIN!!!

-#When you launcher the game, the other folder will appear(again, either "Runtime" or "Game").
+#When you launch the game, the other folder will appear(again, either "Runtime" or "Game").
 Just let them be.

 #When you finish playing, click 3-pause.
 This will disguise all of your data and worlds to look like ordinary stuff.